juseful/FactSheet2020/README.md

 20211206: Pancreas cyst, mass result distribution at Abdominal CT, MRI EXAM

 20211208: execution script format(*.ipynb -> *.py) and result export format change.

+20220412: The result distribution of all report formats has been modified.